Logistics For Campervan Trips with Young KidsSeptember 23, 2019 Logistics For Campervan Trips with Young Kids

 Be sure to share with Escape Campervans how many blankets/pillows you will need ahead of time and they will be sure you are comfy!
 Thinking about this will help you know what type of campervan to book.
 Good rest = better camping experience!

-2) What are we eating?
+2) What are we eating on our trip?

 Here is a link to some recipe ideas, but you know your kids best.
 Our kids live on snacks and juice so we were sure to stock up once we are in our campervan.
 Lots of snacks make for happy little travelers 🙂

-3) What should we pack?
+3) What should we pack for campervan trips with young kids?

 The main thing is to make sure you don’t pack too much — you’ll be upset with yourself.
 Why?
 You will constantly be moving things around the van for sleeping, eating, car seats & more.
 Less is more definitely applies here!
 The vans do have a few different secret compartments to store your belongings which is so nice!